ISO 27001

 Data Retention

-Limelight Platform have an optional, configurable data retention policy on per-client basis.
+The Limelight Platform has an optional, configurable data retention policy on per-client basis.
 Each client may request Limelight to remove data after a certain period of time, determined by client’s business rules / requirements.

 Data Segregation